-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third-party direct marketing communications to you via e-mail [or text message].
+Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third-party direct marketing communications to you via direct mail, email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.

 We will always be clear whenever we intend to process on the basis of consent, and we will process lawfully and only for the purpose for which consent was given.

 We may provide your personal data to the following recipients for the purposes set out in this notice: